temken/obscura/paper/paper.md

 <!--
 - link to documentation
 - already used in damascus-sun
+- Your paper should include:

+    A list of the authors of the software and their affiliations, using the correct format (see the example below).
+    A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.
+    A Statement of Need section that clearly illustrates the research purpose of the software.
+    A list of key references, including to other software addressing related needs.
+Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.
+    Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.
+    Acknowledgement of any financial support.

 -  -->

 The observation of a large number of gravitational anomalies on astrophysical and cosmological scales have convinced us that the majority of matter in the Universe is invisible **citation**.